What is Community Supported Agriculture?

 We use food grade wax boxes to pack your vegetables in, which we encourage our members to return so we can reuse them.

-If you're not sure you can use up an entire box, or would like to ease into the CSA program gradually, you can share a box with someone else.
+If you're not sure you can use up an entire box every week, or would like to ease into the CSA program gradually, you can share a box with someone else.
 This cuts your cost in half, and reduces the vegetables you have to use up each week.
 You and your friend decide how you prefer to split the box.
 Many members choose this method.

 To receive a Share less often, especially if you're one person, choose our 10-week, Every-Other-Week Couple Share.
 Because you receive a box every 2 weeks, it's easier to make the most of the contents.
 An EOW box lets you experience the range of produce available over the entire 20-week season.
 Boxes will be delivered on either odd-numbered (week 1, 3, 5, etc.) or even-numbered (2, 4, 6, etc.) weeks.